jimmyalcala/FtpDownloader/README.md

 This is a simple FTP downloader that downloads files from a FTP server.
 It is written in C# and uses the FluentFtp library.

 ## Usage
-create a JSON file with the following structure:
+create a JSON file with the following structure(ftp_config.json):

 ```json
   [